sendbird/sendbird-chat-sample-android/groupchannel-admin-message/README.md

 }
 ```

 `GroupChannelChatAdapter` operates as a `RecyclerView` adapter.
 It creates views for each message and binds the message data to the corresponding view.
 This adapter is designed to handle various types of messages.
-It can handle a wide variety of messages including text messages, image messages, file messages, and admin messages.
+It can handle a wide variety of messages including text messages, file messages, and admin messages.
 Among these, admin messages are handled by the `GroupChatAdminViewHolder` through the `onCreateViewHolder` method.
 By using different `ViewHolders` by message type, it can dynamically apply the appropriate layout for each message type.

 ``` kotlin
 // GroupChannelChatAdapter.kt